Digital Graduate Program eligibility and applying

 5. Include your professional work history and any other relevant work experience, whether paid or unpaid.

-6. List 2 contactable referees, including their name, job title and company (if relevant), email address, contact phone number and relationship to you.
-Remember to ask their permission before listing them on your resume.
+6. Ensure you list 2 contactable referees, including their name, job title and company (if relevant), email address, contact phone number and relationship to you.
+Remember to ask referees' permission before listing them on your resume.

-7. It’s not a good idea to include a photo of yourself, but you may choose to include a link to your LinkedIn profile.
+7. It’s not typical to include a photo of yourself, but you may choose to include a link to your LinkedIn profile.